This simple Hamburger Baked Bean Casserole with Sriracha is a fantastic update to what was a staple in our home growing up. A bit of spice is nice!

 It is requisite that it be served with either biscuits or corn muffins.
 And in keeping with tradition they are either Bisquick biscuits or Jiffy Cornbread Mix.
 NO judging!!

-I did mix it up just a bit this time from what I’ve normally done with the addition of some Rocky Mountain Sriracha.
+I did mix it up just a bit this time from what I’ve normally done with the addition of some Sriracha.
 Who says you can’t go home again AND make changes?
 I’ve long been a proponent of Emeril Lagasse and his suggestion we ‘kick it up a notch.’
 This sauce sure did just that.

 I can’t deny that the sweet element is what I’ve always found appealing; something about that mixture of molasses and brown sugar with a touch of mustard and a hint of smokiness that transports this dish far beyond mere baked beans; the addition of ground beef makes it a whole meal in a bowl.